wombleton/gitlaw-nz/acts/S/Student Loan Scheme Act 2011.md

-    Section 74: replaced (with effect on 1 April 2012 and applying for 2012--13 and later tax years), on 29 March 2013, by [section 14][406] of the Student Loan Scheme Amendment Act 2013 (2013 No 10).
+    Section 74: replaced (with effect on 1 April 2012 and applying for 2012--13 and later tax years), on 29 March 2013, by [section 14][403] of the Student Loan Scheme Amendment Act 2013 (2013 No 10).

+    Section 74(1): amended, on 1 April 2014 (applying for 2014--2015 and later tax years), by [section 73][407] of the Student Loan Scheme Amendment Act 2013 (2013 No 10).

 ##### 75 Extension of time for making declaration of adjusted net income

-*   A borrower may apply to the Commissioner for an extension of time for the making of a declaration of adjusted net income in accordance with [section 37(3) to (5)][409] of the Tax Administration Act 1994, and those subsections apply, as far as applicable and with all necessary modifications, as if---
+*   A borrower may apply to the Commissioner for an extension of time for the making of a declaration of adjusted net income in accordance with [section 37(3) to (5)][408] of the Tax Administration Act 1994, and those subsections apply, as far as applicable and with all necessary modifications, as if---

     *   (a) the reference to ""the due date required under this section"" were a reference to ""the due date required under section 74(2)(b)(i) of the Student Loan Scheme Act 2011""; and